rclone/rclone/docs/content/drive.md

 ### Root folder ID ###

 You can set the `root_folder_id` for rclone.
-This is the directory (identified by its `Folder ID`) that rclone considers to be a the root of your drive.
+This is the directory (identified by its `Folder ID`) that rclone considers to be the root of your drive.

 Normally you will leave this blank and rclone will determine the